'Parentese,' not traditional baby talk, boosts a baby's language development

 Then parents randomly assigned to receive instruction then came into the lab for one-on-one coaching when their baby was 6, 10 and 14 months.

 After receiving education on the science behind the benefits of speaking to their babies, the parents also listened to themselves using parentese.
-They were also coached on how to incorporate more such speak into the day, and encouraged to engage their babies in back-and-forth exchanges called conversational turns.
+They were also coached on how to incorporate more parentese into the day, and encouraged to engage their babies in back-and-forth exchanges called conversational turns.

 The study is continuing.
 At this time the babies are about three, old enough to undergo brain imaging with new MRIs that, Kuhl stresses, are quite safe at that age.
 While publication of any new findings will take time, Kuhl is encouraged.